Policies and Procedures

 Window air conditioners are prohibited in student rooms.
 The Housing Office will consider exceptions to this policy upon review of medical documentation.
 For more information contact the Housing Office.
 If you have any problems regarding your heat, please contact your RA.

-Automated Teller Machines (ATMs) are located in the Caine Student Center and the Arrington Ice Arena.
-These machines are owned and operated by ATM Network.
-Terms and conditions are set by ATM Network and are subject to change.
+Automated Teller Machines (ATMs) are currently located in the Caine Student Center and the Arrington Ice Arena.
+These machines are owned and operated by the financial institution which sponsors them.
+Terms and conditions are set by financial institution and are subject to change.
 For additional information or questions regarding the ATMs, please contact Campus Safety.

 Students may keep a bicycle either in their student room or in a designated area in the basement of each residence hall or house at their own risk.
 Mopeds and motorcycles are not permitted inside any student housing at any time.